-This website provides details about my professional experiences working in various advanced research technology roles for both small and large corporations, as well as in my application and service based consulting company BEST Performance Group (BPG).
+This website provides details about my professional experiences working in various advanced research, innovation, and sport scientist roles for both small and large corporations, as well as in my application and service based consulting company BEST Performance Group (BPG).
 There are 3 main sections of the website that focus on my primary specializations in the biomechanical evaluation industry and provide more in-depth detail and professional project experiences and thoughts for these disciplines:

 - Biomechanical Evaluation Simulation Testing

-My professional specialization is in application of the most advanced biomechanical evaluation technologies and techniques to solve the most difficult engineering challenges and to create innovative product and performance solutions that demonstrate quantifiable improvements in performance metrics.
+My professional specialization is in the application of the most advanced biomechanical evaluation technologies and techniques to solve the most difficult engineering challenges and to create innovative product and performance solutions that demonstrate quantifiable improvements in performance metrics while minimizing injury risk.
 The 4 scientific principles that I use in every project are disciplined research methodologies, use of advanced technologies, consistent scientific process, and quantifiable performance metrics.

-Having over 20 years of experience in advanced research and product development and evaluation capacities, I have gained considerable expertise in disciplined research methodologies.
-From these experiences, I have gained the insight that any successful research program requires the application of the other 3 principles.
-But as importantly, it requires the ability to critically review other research programs.
+Having over 25 years of experience in advanced research and product development and evaluation capacities, I have gained considerable expertise in disciplined research methodologies.
+From these experiences, I have gained the insight that any successful research program has a dependency on the application of the other 3 principles.
+More importantly, I have developed the ability to critically review other research programs.
 You never know in what other engineering disciplines you will find new measurement technologies, software algorithms, or process control techniques.
-Similarly, one must be able to critically review both internal and external research programs to see where inefficiencies and deficiencies are and implement the appropriate changes.
-Most successful research initiatives apply technologies and techniques from a number of different disciplines to solve the challenge at hand.
+It is important to be able to critically review both internal and external research programs to see where inefficiencies and deficiencies exist and implement the appropriate changes.
+Most successful research initiatives apply technologies and techniques from a number of different scientific disciplines to solve the challenge at hand.

 My professional experiences have taught me that truly innovative solutions require consistent and persistent application of thorough scientific process.
 This follows another principle of Good to Great which states that in order to sustain results, it is important to establish a culture of discipline which requires disciplined people who engage in disciplined thought, and then take disciplined action.
 A good research scientist has to constantly review both internal and external research processes to identify inefficiencies in order to make appropriate changes.
 I believe that engineering process means not focusing on the results, but rather focusing on the steps of the scientific process.
 By focusing efforts on the day to day steps in the scientific process, the big results will take care of themselves if the research scientist follows the required culture of discipline.